GoogleCloudPlatform/professional-services/examples/cloud-composer-examples/README.md

 3. [Composer Dependency Management]( ../cloud-composer-dependency-management-example/README.md)

 	a.
 [Composer Dependency Management](../cloud-composer-dependency-management-example/): provides a common pattern to automatically trigger and implement the composer dependency management.
-The primary challenge addressed is the need to handle complex dependencies between DAGs with different frequencies.
+The primary challenge addressed is the need to handle **complex dependencies between DAGs with different frequencies**.
 The solution leverages Airflow's dependency management capabilities to create a hierarchical relationship between the parent and child DAGs.
 ![Alt text](../cloud-composer-dependency-management-example/img/composer_mgmt_usecase.png "Composer Management Lineage Overview")